Skip to content

 Instructions

 1. Heat the sun-dried tomato oil in a large pot over medium heat.
-Add the onion and cook 3–4 minutes until softened.
-Stir in garlic and cook 30 seconds until fragrant.
+Cook the onion for 3-4 minutes until soft, then add the garlic and cook for another 30 seconds.

-2. Add the tomato paste and sun-dried tomatoes.
-Cook about 2 minutes, stirring often, until the tomato paste deepens in color.
+2. Add the tomato paste and sun-dried tomatoes and stir for about 2 minutes until the tomato paste darkens a bit.

 3. Pour in the chicken broth and heavy cream.
-Stir in basil, salt, Italian seasoning, garlic powder, and red pepper flakes.
-Bring to a gentle simmer and cook 8–10 minutes.
+Add the basil, salt, Italian seasoning, garlic powder, onion powder, and red pepper flakes.
+Bring to a gentle simmer and let it cook for 8-10 minutes.

-4. Add the pasta and reduce heat to medium-low.
-Cook 10–12 minutes, stirring occasionally, until the pasta is tender.
+4. Add the pasta and drop the heat to medium-low.
+Cook for 10-12 minutes, stirring here and there, until the pasta is tender.

-5. Lower the heat and stir in spinach, shredded chicken, cream cheese, and parmesan.
-Stir until the cheese melts and the soup becomes creamy, about 3–5 minutes.
+5. Turn the heat to low and stir in the spinach, rotisserie chicken, cream cheese, and parmesan.
+Keep stirring until everything melts together into a creamy sauce, about 3-5 minutes.

 1. If you are not including sun-dried tomatoes, use olive oil.